Why Toronto is a Runner's Paradise 🏃

 Running in the Dark

-- Wear reflective gear — vest, jacket, or reflective tape on shoes
+- Wear reflective gear — vest, jacket, or tape on shoes

 - Use lights — headlamp and/or clip-on blinkers (front white, rear red)

-- Stick to well-lit routes — Waterfront, Beltline, and major parks have lighting
+- Stick to well-lit routes — Waterfront, Beltline have lighting

-- Run with others — there's safety in numbers
+- Run with others — safety in numbers

 - Avoid isolated trails — ravines can be sketchy after dark